-Laura Stokes completed her Ph.D. at the University of Virginia in 2006.
-Her first book, Demons of Urban Reform, examines the origins of witchcraft prosecution in fifteenth-century Europe against the backdrop of a general rise in the prosecution of crime and other measures of social control.
-In the process she has investigated the relationship between witchcraft and sodomy persecutions as well as the interplay between the unregulated development of judicial torture and innovations within witchcraft prosecution.
+Laura Stokes completed their Ph.D. at the University of Virginia in 2006.
+Their first book, Demons of Urban Reform, examines the origins of witchcraft prosecution in fifteenth-century Europe against the backdrop of a general rise in the prosecution of crime and other measures of social control.
+In the process they have investigated the relationship between witchcraft and sodomy persecutions as well as the interplay between the unregulated development of judicial torture and innovations within witchcraft prosecution.

 “Mit dem Teufel im Bund.”
 In Epoc.
 Das Magazin für Archäologie und Geschichte.
 (05/2010)